 Most services allow you to cancel through their website or app.
 Usually, you’ll find the cancellation link under “Account Settings,” “Subscriptions,” or “Billing.”
 Many companies now offer a “click-to-cancel” button, making the process quick and hassle-free.

-If you subscribed through a third-party platform like Apple’s App Store or Google Play Store, you need to cancel there instead of the company’s site.
+If you subscribed through a third-party platform, such as Apple’s App Store or Google Play Store, you need to cancel your subscription there instead of on the company’s website.
 These platforms handle billing and renewals directly, so stopping the subscription requires action within their settings.

-If you’re having trouble finding the cancellation option, check the company’s FAQ or customer support page.
+If you’re having trouble finding the cancellation option, check the company’s FAQ or customer support page for assistance.
 You can often find step-by-step instructions there.

 Beware of Automatic Renewals

-One of the most frustrating things about subscriptions is automatic renewal.
-Even if you stop using a service, it might keep charging you if you forget to cancel.
+One of the most frustrating aspects of subscriptions is the automatic renewal.
+Even if you stop using a service, it may continue to charge you if you forget to cancel.

 To avoid this, consider setting calendar reminders to review your subscriptions regularly—every three to six months is a good rule of thumb.
 This habit helps you catch renewals before they happen and stay on top of your spending.